 Huffington Post contributor Haley Moss, heavily criticized the show, she wrote:

 “Sam simply misses every social cue, finds every excuse possible to talk about penguins and Antarctica, and appears inherently selfish and inconsiderate.
-He becomes the joke.
-He knows he’s weird, and he doesn’t really care, except when it comes to his quest to have a girlfriend and have sex.
+He becomes a joke.
+He knows he’s weird, and he doesn’t care, except when it comes to his quest to have a girlfriend and have sex.
 He ignores people’s feelings, and every line of dialogue he has somehow involved a social misstep.”

 She continues,- “With autism, it isn’t always this obvious, and at least for me, the awkward moments and miscues are more nuanced.
 These stereotypes are damaging to autistic people, their families, and their friends.
 Instead of helping us, the show hurts us by falsely portraying us as creepy, insensitive, and just really awkward.”